Being Girl Event in Toronto – August 2013

 For answers to your puberty-related questions and tips on getting the conversation with your daughter started, be sure to check out the terrific resources for girls at www.beinggirl.com and for moms (and dads) at www.pgeveryday.ca/always-changing.

 About Kathy Sima

-Kathy is a work-at-home mom of two teens who gave up her career as a financial advisor when her son was diagnosed with autism at age 3.
-She now works as an assistant to an ADHD life coach and as a freelance writer and blogger.
+Kathy is a blogger and freelance writer and mom of two teens who gave up her career as a financial advisor when her son was diagnosed with autism at age 3.
 When it comes to parenting, Kathy truly believes there is strength in numbers and knows that sharing stories and strategies with other parents has helped keep her sane (so far!)